Born: August 26, 1961 Primary Instrument: Vocalist

 In 2005, Vicki released her debut CD which features original music, lyrics and arrangements of both familiar and rare standards.
 Entitled Siren Song it is produced by Vicki and the acclaimed flugal hornist, Dmitri Matheny, who also arranges some of the material.
 Matheny described her voice as a “wonderful, rich instrument”.
 Jazz critic Dan Ouellette said of her debut recording that she “succeeds with rapturous, mystical beauty”.

 In October of 2008, Vicki released a second CD, Vicki Burns Quartet: Live At Anna’s Jazz Island.
 Receiving broad critical acclaim and airplay, it has served as a delightful introduction to the New York City jazz scene where she now finds herself.
-Recently, she has performed to enthusiastic audiences at North Square in the Washington Square Hotel and the 5 C Cultural Center in the East Village.
+Recently, she has performed to enthusiastic audiences at the Iridium Jazz Club where she debuted in February 2010 and later performed in a vocal jazz festival in July 2010 and also in 2011 where she debuted her Anita O'Day Tribute Show, Birdland where she was a guest vocalist at Jazz Party with the John Hart Quartet, North Square in the Washington Square Hotel with her own Trio, Zeb's Vocal Jazz Series performing with Saul Rubin (currently on tour with Sonny Rollins)on guitar and Zinc Bar an iconic jewel of a jazz venue in the heart of Greenwich Village.

 Awards:PPI Radio Award/National Radio Award 2008 for the radio series "Jazz on the Bay", hosted by Melanie O'Reilly and features interviews and the music of jazz musicians/vocalists of the Bay Area as well as international jazz artists such as Dave Brubeck, Marion Mc Partland, Chick Corea, and James Moody.
 The winning series included "Women of jazz on the Bay, " which featured artists such as Vicki Burns, Anna de Leon, Susan Muscarella, Frankye Kelly, Tammy Hall, Faye Carroll,and Denise Perrier.